giusesorrentino/labtoolbox/README.md

 ### Important Note

 As of version 3.1.0, the library must be imported using lowercase:

 ```python
 import labtoolbox
 ```

 The previous form with capitalization (`import LabToolbox`) is no longer supported.

+If you have already installed a previous version of the package, you may encounter an issue where only the old import works, while the new one fails.
+This is typically caused by residual files from the previous installation.
+To resolve this, navigate to your site-packages directory (where Python packages are installed), then either:

+-	Rename the old package folder (e.g., from `LabToolbox/` to `labtoolbox/`);
+- Delete the old folder along with any associated metadata directories (e.g., .egg-info) and reinstall the new version using `pip`.

 ## Dependencies